nnmer/khi_pick_and_place_1/README.md

 - prerequisites Windows 10 or 11, Docker Desktop, Unity
 - You will want to build the ROS Docker images
    - we have scripts to build and run them for ROS1: Melodic and Noetic
-   - we are looking to build them for ROS2: Foxy
+   - we are looking to build them for ROS2: Foxy but they are not done yet

 ## Docker
 - Start Docker desktop (you should see the whale in the Windows tray)